-72 [Comment to Article 15.1.4.
-By way of example, where the rules of the Major Event Organization give the Abiliete or other Person the option of choosing an expendide CAS appendia or a CAS appeal under normal CAS procedure, the final decision or adjudication by the Major Event Organization is binding on other Signatories regardless of whether the Abilete or other Person chooses the expendided appeal option.]
+72 [Comment to Article 15.1.4: By way of example, where the rules of the Major Event Organization give the Athlete or other Person the option of choosing an expedited CAS appeal or a CAS appeal under normal CAS procedure, the final decision or adjudication by the Major Event Organization is binding on other Signatories regardless of whether the Athlete or other Person chooses the expedited appeal option.]

-73 [Comment to Articles 15.1 and 15.2: Anti-Doping Organization decisions under Article 15.1 are implemented automatically by other Signatories without the requirement of any decision or turther action on the Signatories' part.
-For example, when a National Anti-Doping Organization decides to Provisionally Suspend an Athlete, that decision is given automatic effect at the International Federation level.
-To be clear, the 'decision' is the one made by the National Anti-Doping Organization, there is not a separate decision to be made by the International Federation.
+73 [Comment to Articles 15.1 and 15.2: Anti-Doping Organization decisions under Article 15.1 are implemented automatically by other Signatories without the requirement of any decision or further action on the Signatories' part.
+For example, when a National Anti- Doping Organization decides to Provisionally Suspend an Athlete, that decision is given automatic effect at the International Federation level.
+To be clear, the "decision" is the one made by the National Anti-Doping Organization, there is not a separate decision to be made by the International Federation.
 Thus, any claim by the Athlete that the Provisional Suspension was improperly imposed can only be asserted against the National Anti-Doping Organization.
-Implementation of Anti-Doping Organizations' decision under Article 15.2 is subject to each Signatory's discretion.
-A Signatory's implementation of a decision under Article 15.2 is is not appealable separately from any appeal of the underlying decision.
+Implementation of Anti-Doping Organizations' decisions under Article 15.2 is subject to each Signatory's discretion.
+A Signatory's implementation of a decision under Article 15.1 or Article 15.2 is not appealable separately from any appeal of the underlying decision.
 The extent of recognition of TUE decisions of other Anti-Doping Organizations shall be determined by Article 4.4 and the International Standard for Therapeutic Use Exemptions.]

-74 [Comment to Artice 15.3: Where the decision of a body that has not accepted the Code is in some respects code compliant and in other respects not Code compliant, the UIM, other Signatories and National Authorities should attempt to apply the decision in harmony with the principles of the Code.
-For example, if in a process consistent with the Code a non-Signatory has found an Athlete to have committed an anti-doping rule violation on account of the presence of a Prohibide Substance in the Athlete S body but the period of Ineligibility applied is shorter than the period provided for in the Code, then the UIM and all other Signatories should recognize the finding of an anti-doping rule violation and the Athlete's National Anti-Doping Organization should concurs the haring consistent with Article 81 of determine whether the longe precised of Ineligibility provided in the Code should be imposed, the UIM or other Signatory's implementation of a decision, or their decision not to implement a decision under Article 15.3: a gapeababe under Article 13.]
+74 [Comment to Article 15.3: Where the decision of a body that has not accepted the Code is in some respects Code compliant and in other respects not Code compliant, the UIM, other Signatories and National Authorities should attempt to apply the decision in harmony with the principles of the Code.
+For example, if in a process consistent with the Code a non-Signatory has found an Athlete to have committed an anti-doping rule violation on account of the presence of a Prohibited Substance in the Athlete's body but the period of Ineligibility applied is shorter than the period provided for in the Code, then the UIM and all other Signatories should recognize the finding of an anti-doping rule violation and the Athlete's National Anti-Doping Organization should conduct a hearing consistent with Article 8 to determine whether the longer period of Ineligibility provided in the Code should be imposed. the UIM or other Signatory's implementation of a decision, or their decision not to implement a decision under Article 15.3, is appealable under Article 13.]

-The UIM may decide to request that Athletes complete Educational activities before and/or during their participation in select Events (e.g: Youth World Championships) as a condition of such participation.
-The list of Events for which Athletes will be required to complete Educational activities as a condition of participation will be published on the UIMs website.
+The UIM may decide to request that Athletes complete Educational activities before and/or during their participation in select Events (e.g. Youth World Championships) as a condition of such participation.
+The list of Events for which Athletes will be required to complete Educational activities as a condition of participation will be published on the UIM's website.